|Elliott Sound Products||Linear Power Supply Design|

 Ipri = Isec / Tr Where Ipri is primary current, Isec is secondary current

 Thermal protection (often by way of a once-only thermal fuse) is often included in transformers.
-If the "one-time" thermal fuse has been used, should the transformer overheat it must be discarded, since the fuse is buried inside the windings and cannot be replaced.
+If the 'one-time' thermal fuse has been used, should the transformer overheat it must be discarded, since the fuse is buried inside the windings and cannot be replaced.
 All the more reason to ensure that the transformer is properly protected at the outset.
+Feel free to add your own thermal fuse, but make sure it is in good thermal contact with the windings, is well away from any airflow (intended or otherwise) and that the wiring to it is safe under all possible conditions.
+This isn't trivial, but it does add an extra level of protection - but only if done properly.

 |Note that primary fuse or circuit breaker protection does not protect the amplifier against overload or shorted speaker leads.
 If this happens, or should the amplifier fail, the primary fuse offers no protection against catastrophic failure and possibly fire.
 For this reason, secondary DC fuses should always be used - no exceptions.|